muratk5n/thirdwave/en/README.md

 ---

-AU federal election is near.
-Current gov did some good on H2 econ.

----

 PAK army is too involved in civilian politics.
 They "talk too much".
 I remember it like yesterday Asia Minor right-wing fascist coup leader Evren and theirs Zia ul-Haq shaking hands smiling to the cameras and